codl/autoplay/README.md

 Usage
 -----

+Run `sudo ./install.sh` to install and configure autoplay.
+(Note: If you change any configuration variables by editing `autoplay.py` before running `install.sh`, it won't ask you about these)

-Just start autoplay either by calling autoplay directly or using the rc script.
+Then, start autoplay either by calling autoplay directly or using the rc script.
 It will start building statistics and continuously fill your playlist.

 How it works
 ------------